Stoke-on-Trent: Climate

-The absolute minimum temperature stands at −13.3 °C (8.1 °F), recorded during January 1963.
-In an average year, a total of 48.3 air frosts will be registered.
+The absolute minimum temperature stands at −13.3 °C (8.1 °F), recorded in January 1963.
+In an average year, 41 air frosts are registered.

-Rainfall averages around 806 mm a year.
+Rainfall averages around 828 mm a year.

 Green belt

 Stoke is at the centre of the Stoke-on-Trent Green Belt, which is an environment and planning policy that regulates the rural space in Staffordshire surrounding the city and Newcastle-under-Lyme, and extending into Cheshire.
 It is in place to prevent urban sprawl and minimise further convergence with outlying settlements such as Kidsgrove and Biddulph.
-First defined in 1967, the vast majority of area covered is outside the city, but there are some landscape features and places of interest within that are covered by the designation mainly along its fringes, these include the Trentham and Goldenhill golf courses, Hem Heath Wood Nature Reserve, Meir Heath, Barlaston Common, Caverswall Cricket Club, Park Hall Nature Reserve, Chatterley Whitfield Country Park and enterprise centre, the villages of Baddeley Edge and Ravenscliffe, Bucknall Reservoir, Caldon Canal, the River Blythe, and the Head of Trent, Wedgwood Museum and estate, Strongford Treatment Works and Trent Vale Pumping Station.
+First defined in 1967, the vast majority of area covered is outside the city.

+There are some landscape features and places of interest that are covered by the designation, mainly along its fringes.
+These include the Trentham and Goldenhill golf courses, Hem Heath Wood Nature Reserve, Meir Heath, Barlaston Common, Caverswall Cricket Club, Park Hall Nature Reserve, Chatterley Whitfield Country Park and Enterprise Centre, the villages of Baddeley Edge and Ravenscliffe, Bucknall Reservoir, Caldon Canal, the River Blythe, and the Head of Trent, Wedgwood Museum and estate, Strongford Treatment Works and Trent Vale Pumping Station.

-Demographics
+Demography

-Based on the 2011 census, the total population of the city was 249,008.
+In the 2011 census, the population of the city was 249,008.
 This was a modest increase from the 240,636 recorded in the 2001 census.
 50.2% of the population is female.
 91.68% of the population of Stoke-on-Trent were born in the UK.

-86.43% of the population identified themselves as White British, 4.19% identified as British Pakistani, and 1.88% identified as Other White.
-1.35 % identified as Other Asian and 1.36 % as Black.
+86.43% of the population identified themselves as White British, 4.19% identified as British Pakistani and 1.88% identified as Other White.
+1.35% identified as Other Asian and 1.36% as Black.
 Regarding religion, 60.89% described themselves as Christian, 6.02% as Muslim and 25.19% had no religion.
 14.28% of the population was retired and 5.61% were students.